Billxzliu/Billxzliu.github.io/index.md

 ## Research Interests 🔥
 During SIAT work, my research mainly focus on **Robotics Grasping Tasks** and **Machine Vision**, under the supervision of [Prof. Zhan Song](http://english.siat.cas.cn/SI2017/IAIT2017/RC1/CPE_20529/).
 Meanwhile, as a Master's student at UNSW Sydney, I also do some works on **Static Analysis** and **Graph Algorithm** under the supervision of [Dr. Zhengyi Yang](http://www.zhengyi.one/).

-**Why my researches involved two different area?**
-I think learning from different areas can build my knowledge system.
-I believe everything is possible, maybe one day I can introduce ideas from this area to another one, even though they don't seem to have any relationship right now.
-This would be my benefit when compared with other researchers who only work in one area.

 ## Experiences
 <div style="margin-bottom: 15px;">